freem/romwak/README.md

 ----
 * More error checking.
  * empty filenames, especially for output files.
-* Some functions have the ability for output file to be blank; this isn't handled yet.
-* Alternate command syntax (-p, -m, -s or --pad, --merge, --split)
+* Alternate command syntax (--pad, --merge, --split)
 * Other functionality not available in original ROMWak?